 Human resources specialists and managers are integral in recruiting and managing employees in all industries.
 The field boasts a steady job outlook and a variety of opportunities, but a degree in human resources is essential to starting your HR career.

 To help those interested in HR choose the best program for them, Intelligent.com reviewed dozens of options and compiled this list of the best online human resources degree programs.
-This list includes undergraduate and graduate degree programs in human resources.
-Students can also learn more about what to expect from an online HR degree program, the career outlook for the field, and how to choose an online degree in human resources.
+Students can also learn more about what to expect from an online HR degree program, the career outlook for the field, and how to choose an online degree in human resources, with insight from Blanca Villagomez, a program coordinator and counselor at UC-Irvine.

-What Can I Expect from an Online Human Resources Degree Program?
+What You Can Expect from an Online Human Resources Degree Program

 An online human resources degree program should prepare students for various responsibilities within the HR field, including recruiting and hiring, managing employee compensation and benefits, understanding employment laws and regulations, training and evaluating employees, resolving disputes, and more.